bornest/KotlinUtils/README.md

 KotlinUtils
 ===========

-A modular Android library with useful utility classes and extensions written in Kotlin.
+A modular Android library with useful utility classes & extensions written in Kotlin.

-These are the classes and extensions that I’m continuously creating and using while developing Android apps.
+These are the utilies that I’m continuously creating and using while developing Android apps.

 **Most of the functions and methods are `inline` and don’t add to your app’s method